 Home to the trendiest restaurants, boutique shops and, if you heed my advice, your hotel/hostel/AirBnB as well.
 You might get yourself an authentic Panama hat from a street vendor and keep the sun off your face, or pick up some home decor.
 Maybe grab some souvenirs for those back home.
 Take in the architecture as you walk around.
 There are plenty of incredible buildings such as the Cathedral Metropolitana and the Plaza Bolivar.

-Do you like rum?
-Stop into Pedro Mandinga or another dedicated rum bar, and have one for ol’ Captain Morgan who robbed, looted and set fire to this part of the city himself back in the 18th century.
+If you like rum, stop into Pedro Mandinga or another dedicated rum bar, and have one for ol’ Captain Morgan who robbed, looted and set fire to this part of the city himself back in the 18th century.
 The streets are filled with cafes, restaurants and live music for you to eat local food and drink local drinks at your leisure.

 The beaches in Panama are not great and typically people will leave the city bound for Veracruz which would be the closest option.
 Accessible via 20-minute city bus or a shorter, more death-defying cab ride if you’re pressed for time.
 If you’re anything like me you’ll prefer to hang out by a nearby rooftop pool with some good ambience and a view.